nikku/wuffle/docs/SETUP.md

 };
 ```

-Column mappings enable [automatic card movement](./AUTOMATIC_CARD_MOVEMENT.md) across the board, as you develop.
+Column mappings enable [automatic card movement](./AUTOMATIC_CARD_MOVEMENT.md) across the board as you develop.

 ### Issue Links and Automatic Sorting

 Board columns can sorted automatically, based on [sematic issue links](./ISSUE_LINKS.md).
 Enable this feature for individual columns by marking them as `sorting`.

-## Run Board

-If you started your app in development mode the board should reload automatically.
-If properly configured, background sync will pickup repositories, fetch issues from GitHub and populate your board.

-### Run in Production
+## Run in Production

+Run the app with `NODE_ENV=production` to enable strict validation and certain production tweaks.

-You can pass the environment variables stored in your `.env` directly when starting the app:
+Instead of relying on a `.env` file, you can also  pass environment variables directly when starting the app:

 ```
-NODE_ENV=production APP_ID=YOUR_APP_ID cd packages/app && node bin/run.js
+NODE_ENV=production APP_ID=YOUR_APP_ID npx wuffle
 ```

+Pass the [board configuration](#configure-board) as a JSON encoded string via the `BOARD_CONFIG` environment variable.

 Read through our [configuration section](./CONFIG.md) to learn about all available configuration options.

-Make sure to pass the correct `BASE_URL` and update it on your GitHub app once it changes for production.
+As you move to production, make sure to pass the correct `BASE_URL`.
+Update it on your GitHub app setting page if it changes.

-### Run via Docker
+## Run via Docker

 If you use the [docker distribution](https://hub.docker.com/r/nrehwaldt/wuffle), pass your app configuration via environment variables: